sheldonhull/sheldonhull.hugo/content/notes/development/powershell/pester.md

 ## Pester

-Many changes occurred after version 5.
+Many changes have occurred after version 5.
-This provides a few examples on how to leverage Pester for data driven tests with this new format.
+This provides a few examples on how to leverage Pester for data-driven tests with this new format.

 ### BeforeAll And BeforeDiscovery

-One big change was the two scopes.
+One significant change was the addition of two scopes.
 Read the Pester docs for more details.

-The basic gist is that BeforeAll is in the "run" scope, while the test generation is BeforeDiscovery.
+The basic idea is that BeforeAll is in the "run" scope, while the test generation is BeforeDiscovery.
-While older versions of Pester would allow a lot more `foreach` type loops, this should be in the discovery phase now, and then `-Foreach` (aka `-TestCases`) hashtable can be used to iterate more easily now through result sets.
+While older versions of Pester would allow more `foreach` type loops, they should be in the discovery phase now, and then `-Foreach` (aka `-TestCases`) hashtable can be used to iterate effortlessly through the result sets.

 <!-- ### Using Inline Script With PesterContainer -->

 ### Pester Container To Help Setup Data Driven Tests

-Example of setting up inputs for the test script from your InvokeBuild job.
+Below is an example of setting up inputs for the test script from your InvokeBuild job.

 ```powershell
 $pc = New-PesterContainer -Path (Join-Path $BuildRoot 'tests\configuration.tests.ps1') -Data @{